Libensemble/libensemble/docs/advanced_installation.rst

 * pyyaml_       ``>= v6.0``
 * tomli_        ``>= 1.2.1``

-In view of libEnsemble's compiled dependencies, the following installation methods each offer a trade-off between convenience and the ability to customize builds, including platform-specific optimizations.
+Given libEnsemble's compiled dependencies, the following installation methods each offer a trade-off between convenience and the ability to customize builds, including platform-specific optimizations.